+Unlike \textit{outbound} SAV, only a few initiatives (the Spoofer project~\cite{Spoofer} and a concurrent work by Deccio~et al.~\cite{behind}) measured the \textit{inbound} SAV deployment.
+In this article, we present results of the Closed Resolver Project~\cite{closed}---the first Internet-wide scanning campaign that enumerates networks not deploying inbound SAV.
+We extend our previous work~\cite{korczyski2020dont} and make the following main contributions:

-\textbf{(1) We exhaustively enumerate networks that do not deploy inbound SAV for IPv4.} We propose a new method to identify networks that do not filter inbound traffic with spoofed IP addresses.
-We perform Internet-wide scans of all BGP prefixes maintained by RouteViews~\cite{routeviews} for the entire IPv4 address space.
-This allows us to identify closed and open DNS resolvers in each routable network of the Internet.
-We achieve this goal by sending a spoofed DNS request of type \texttt{A} to each routable IP address: as a source address for our request, we spoof an IP address that is adjacent to the target IP address.
-That is, when sending a request to IP $X$, we choose $X+1$ as a source IP address.
-If there is no filtering in either transit networks or the network edge, our request is received by the target: assuming the target is a DNS resolver and our spoofed address matches a list of allowed clients, the resolver will resolve our \texttt{A} request.
-Because we spoofed the source IP address, the response from the resolver is not routed back to our scanner, preventing us from analyzing it.
-However, we control the authoritative name server for the queried domains: from these authoritative name servers, we can observe queries sent by the resolver under test, either directly or through a chain of forwarding resolvers.
-Overall, this method identifies networks that do not correctly filter \textit{incoming packets}, without the need for a vantage point inside the network itself.
-The only requirement is that the network contains a---possibly closed---DNS resolver.
+\textit{1) We exhaustively enumerate networks that do not deploy inbound SAV for IPv4:} We propose a new measurement technique to identify networks that do not filter inbound traffic based on source IP addresses.
+We perform Internet-wide scans of all the routable IPv4 BGP prefixes collected by RouteViews~\cite{routeviews}.
+We send a DNS request of type \texttt{A} to each routable IP address (target address) in a packet with a spoofed source IP address.
+When sending the request to $X$, we choose $X+1$ as the source IP address belonging to the same prefix.
+If there is no filtering both in transit networks and at the destination network edge, the target will receive our request.
+If it is a DNS resolver and our spoofed address matches the list of allowed clients, the resolver will resolve our request.
+As we spoof the source IP address, the response from the resolver is not routed back to our scanner, preventing us from analyzing it.
+However, we control the authoritative nameserver for queried domains and we observe queries sent either directly by the resolver under test or through a chain of forwarding resolvers.
+Overall, this method identifies networks that do not correctly filter \textit{incoming} packets without the need for a vantage point inside the network itself.
+The only requirement is that the network contains a DNS resolver (possibly closed).